 - To access records in a master/detail datasheet, at least View privileges are required on the master family.
-Even if users have privileges on the detail family, without privileges on the master family, they will not be able to access records that are displayed in master/detail datasheets. - To view existing detail records, users must have View privileges on the detail family and the relationship family that relates the master family to the detail family. - To create new detail records in a master/detail datasheet, users must have View, Insert, and Update privileges on the detail family.
+Even if users have privileges on the detail family, without privileges on the master family, they will not be able to access records that are displayed in master/detail datasheets. - To view existing detail records in a master/detail datasheet, users must have View privileges on the detail family and the relationship family that relates the master family to the detail family. - To edit existing detail records in a master/detail datasheet, users must have View and Update privileges on the detail family. - To create new detail records in a master/detail datasheet, users must have View, Insert, and Update privileges on the detail family and the relationship family that relates the master family to the detail family. - To link and unlink detail records in a master/detail datasheet, users must have View, Insert, and Delete privileges on the relationship family that relates the master family to the detail family.

 In addition to family-level privileges, the ability to manage records in master/detail datasheets is controlled by datasheet-level privileges.
-You can define datasheet-level privileges on the Create New Master Form window, which appears when you create a master/detail datasheet.
+You can define datasheet-level privileges in the Datasheet Builder page, which appears when you create a master/detail datasheet.